russell-n/oldape/documentation/source/developer/connections/sshconnection.rst

 SimpleClient
 ------------

 This is a wrapper around the :ref:`SSHClient <ssh-client>` that sets some flags to avoid host-key errors.
-The following are (roughly equivalent).
+The following are (roughly) equivalent.

 SSHClient::